block42-blockchain-company/fantom-staker-info/README.md

   "name": "STAKER_NAME", /* Name of the staker */
   "logoUrl": "LOGO_URL", /* Staker logo */
   "website": "WEBSITE_URL", /* Website icon on the right */
-  "contact": "CONTACT_URL", /* Contact icon on the right */
+  "contact": "CONTACT_URL" /* Contact icon on the right */
-  "keybasePubKey": "KEYBASE_64_BIT_PUBLIC_KEY" /* Verification check mark beside the staker name */ }
+}

 /* This is how it could look like 👇 */